fritzlb/homebridge-dmxplugin/README.md

 Note that white and amber channels are being automatically generated and depending on your setup colors could be weird.
 In that case simply add two accessories, one for RGB and another for amber or white (or even UV (or lime if you're owning those expensive ETC colorsource lights)).

+How does this work?
+Every time an accessory you configured loads, it tries to start dmx-server.py, a small python script designed to open a serial port and output dmx compliant data.
+If you change anything with your configured lamps inside the home app, this plugin executes dmx-cli.py which updates the dmx values that are being sent by dmx-server.py.
+Not very elegant, I know.
+But it works.